Honoring World Breastfeeding Week (Tips for Improving Your Supply)

 What are the recommended breastfeeding guidelines?

-Last year, the American Academy of Pediatrics (AAP) updated their recommendation.
+In recent years, the American Academy of Pediatrics (AAP) updated their recommendation.
 The new AAP guidance is an update from 2012, which recommended continued breastfeeding for up to one year or longer.

 Updated AAP guidance continues to recommend exclusive breastfeeding for six months, with complementary foods introduced around six months.
 Under the new policy, the AAP now supports continued breastfeeding until two years or beyond, as mutually desired by mother and child.